 An important test for any model for stellar structure consists in deriving the mass-luminosity relation it predicts and comparing it to observations.
 Apart from solving numerically realistic stellar models, one can gain some insight solving simplified analytical models.
 Historically important models are stellar models described by a polytropic equation of stare that lead to the Lane-Emden equation.
-These are still useful approximations for white dwarf stars and main-sequence stars whose energy is transported by radiation.
+These are still useful approximations for white dwarf stars and main-sequence stars with a large convective zone.